 Are Drain Flies Harmful to Dogs?

-They can’t bite nor sting your dog either.
+They can’t bite nor sting your dog like many other flies might do.
 In most cases, they are not even going to pester your dog or land on his food.
 All moth flies are interested in is to stay near drains and reproduce.
 They are probably going to annoy your dog in some degree but not by pestering them.

-As they notice a drain fly resting high on the wall or flying around, they are going to be alert and that’s all.
+As they notice a drain fly resting high on the wall or flying around, they are going to notice them and that is when your dog might decide to eat them.
 We covered this topic in our detailed article here: Are Drain Flies Harmful to Dogs?

 Are Drain Flies Harmful to Cats?

 Of course, cats like to play with every small thing they discover, especially if the thing is moving.
 As drain flies fly around, your cat might get into his playful mood and hunt them down.
-When you see this happening, there is nothing to be afraid of.
+It is better to avoid this altogether if you don’t want your cat to become sick.

 We covered this topic in another article as well, where you can read more answers: Are Drain Flies Harmful to Cats?